wale-lvl/ddos-simulation/README.md

-# DDoS Attack Simulation!
-(Local Env)
+# DDoS Attack Simulation

-## Overview

-Simulated a TCP SYN Flood DDoS attack on a local Apache web server using `hping3`, and analyzed traffic with `Wireshark`.
+I Simulated a TCP SYN Flood DDoS attack on a local Apache web server using `hping3`, and analyzed traffic with `Wireshark`.

 ## Tools Used